shadowdestiny/skeletor/README.md

 Also, you can use CSS to add theme styles into your component.
 However, there are some implications:

 - You're using `:host` in your stylesheet, which means **you are aware of any possible problem `:host` can create for your app at that level since it's based on [`:host` DOM style scoping](https://developer.mozilla.org/en-US/docs/Web/CSS/:host)**
-- You're adding stylesheet based on `<ngx-skeleton-loader>` internal classes.
+- You're adding stylesheet based on `<ngx-skeletor-loader>` internal classes.
 It means that **class naming changes on module's side will be breaking changes for your application as well**.

 As an example, your Component file is like this